New York State Medical Treatment Guidelines for Therapy:

 Frequency: Following the assessment of MMI, the maximum number of visits per year is 10, provided that the preservation of functional status is objectively documented.
 There can be no deviation from the maximum frequency.

-The New York Non-Acute Pain Medical Treatment Guidelines provide guidelines for Functional Maintenance Care, which include Ongoing Maintenance Care as one of their components.
+The Functional Maintenance Care recommendations outlined in the New York Non-Acute Pain Medical Treatment Guidelines include Ongoing Maintenance Care as one of their components.

 We have the experience to help you with their workers compensation injuries.
 We understand what you are going through and will meet your medical needs and follow the guidelines set by the New York State Workers Compensation Board.